-Volkswagen AG, maker of the Audi, Lamborghini and Porsche brands, has agreed to provide a settlement totaling more than $15.3 billion in response to its diesel emissions cheating scandal and, further, intends to expand its investment in electric vehicles (EVs), according to a Volkswagen release and a court document filed today by a U.S. District Court in San Francisco.
+Volkswagen AG, maker of the Audi, Lamborghini and Porsche brands, has agreed to provide more than $15.3 billion in response to its diesel emissions cheating scandal and, further, intends to expand its investment in electric vehicles (EVs), according to a Volkswagen release and a court document filed today by a U.S. District Court in San Francisco.

 Volkswagen reached settlement agreements with the U.S. Department of Justice (DOJ) and the state of California; the U.S. Federal Trade Commission; and private plaintiffs represented by the Plaintiffs’ Steering Committee to resolve civil claims for approximately 475,000 eligible Volkswagen and Audi 2.0-liter TDI vehicles in the U.S.

 This move comes after the company was found to have deliberately deceived regulators by rigging environmental tests since 2009 – a scandal now referred to as “Dieselgate.”
 As reported, covert software was installed on the vehicles’ diesel engines that would turn off emissions measurement data outside of laboratory settings, allowing them to emit up to 40 times the legal limit of nitrogen oxide.

 Under the settlement, approximately $10 billion will be used to either buy back or fix the “cheating” vehicles, $2.7 billion in fines will go to the U.S. Environmental Protection Agency and the California Air Resources Board to offset diesel emissions, and $2 billion will be invested in green energy funds and zero-emission vehicle efforts, which would include the development of EVs.
 Volkswagen is expected to reimburse individual vehicle owners with payments between $5,100 and $10,000.